vezel-dev/cathode/README.md

 With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many limitations it had.
-System.Terminal provides an API centered around an emulated [VT100 terminal](https://vt100.net) (with various modern and widely supported extensions) and works on all desktop platforms that .NET 6+ supports.
+System.Terminal provides an API centered around a [VT100 terminal](https://vt100.net) with some extensions from later models and modern terminal emulators.
+It works on all desktop platforms that .NET 6+ supports.

 Please note that, since System.Terminal replaces a very fundamental component of the framework, the use of certain framework APIs becomes problematic.
 As an